 But that completely misses the point.
 You are not hiking this for a view, you are doing it for the hike.
-The Journey is the Destination and the payoff and it that sense it is totally worth it.
+The Journey is the Destination and the payoff!
+In that sense, it is totally worth it.
 This is a bucket list hike and one you simply have to do.
 The joy of playing the Youtube clips to friends and family and watching their stomachs turn as we hike the narrow ledges with 1000ft drops is priceless.

 What to Wear?

-Spring and Autumn wear light clothing.
-It’s a bi effort and the fact you keep moving means you will stay warm.
-We a couple of layers, all breathable and of technical fabric to aid sweat.
+In Spring and Autumn wear light clothing.
+It’s a big effort and the fact you keep moving means you will stay warm.
+We have a couple of layers, all breathable, and of technical fabric to aid sweat.
 If Bad weather is around, then pack a waterproof/windbreaker.
 While you will be perfectly warm should you keep moving if a storm of bad weather means you have to stop you can get cold very quickly if you get in the wind or soaking wet.

-Summer, wear as little as possible.
+In summer, wear as little as possible.
 It can get sweltering in the canyon.
-Again if there are storms you can consider a waterproof but the reality is if the storms are bad enough you would need one in the summer you shouldn’t really be going up.
+Again if there are storms you can consider waterproof but the reality is if the storms are bad enough you would need one in the summer you shouldn’t really be going up.

 Winter, you need to think carefully, but the honest truth is if you are getting tips for what to wear from an internet blog you are probably not really at the experience level to be tackling Angels in the winter.